Your network is your net-worth.

 Do not be hasty in accepting RSVP to the next event that props up.
 Make sure if it is the right thing to build your network.
 Your aim should be to work on potential clients.
-You need to indulge in value driven strategizing to get a favourable outcome.
+You need to indulge in value-driven strategizing to get a favorable outcome.

-Do a ground work before attending any workshop, seminar or networking event.
+Do a groundwork before attending any workshop, seminar or networking event.
 I make a list of prospective clients who are going to participate in an event.
 I connect with these people through a social network or email and welcome them even before attending the event.
-This really helps me to personalise more with my prospects in the event and get more business leads.
+This really helps me to personalize more with my prospects in the event and get more business leads.

-Networking events offer end number of potentially fruitful interactions.
-The investment of time and money can bear important outcome in future.
+Networking events offer an end number of potentially fruitful interactions.
+The investment of time and money can bear an important outcome in the future.

 1. IDENTIFYING THE RIGHT BUSINESS PROSPECT

 Do not waste time in attending seminars that have no connection with your trade.
-Like I only accept events where I can find my favourable clients.
+Like I only accept events where I can find my favorable clients.

 A good way to go about it is to use social media, relevant hashtags and tweets to understand who all are attending the upcoming seminar.

 Accordingly, send them an e-mail fixing up a meeting.

 I welcome you in India, I am also coming to that event, I need your 10 min time to have a coffee together and expecting to know more about you, your company and your country.